Our library’s collections cover thousands of years of health and medicine across different cultures.

 Everything you need for your research and study – phones, laptops, pens, papers and books – should be carried either in your arms or in a clear plastic bag.

-Everything else – including outdoor coats, bags and laptop cases larger than a piece of A4 paper, umbrellas and all food and drink, including bottled water – should be left in the lockers on level 0.
+Everything else – including outdoor coats, bags and laptop cases larger than a piece of A4 paper, umbrellas and all food and drink, including bottled water – should be left in the lockers on level 2, opposite the library entrance.

 We provide water fountains with paper cups in the library, but water should not be taken to desks or collection areas.